ygomez101/sample-test-data/README.md

 #Part Four

-#This part requires the use of R.
-#This is the Table of samples.
+#This is the Sleuth package.

 SRR5660030 kallisto results/SRR5660030